HMFarhad/SpiceDonor/DEPLOYMENT.md

 `https://hmfarhad.github.io/SpiceDonor/`

 ### Troubleshooting
-- Ensure GitHub Pages is enabled in repository settings
+- Ensure GitHub Pages is enabled and set to "GitHub Actions" in repository settings
-- Check that all files are committed to the gh-pages branch
+- Check the Actions tab for build/deployment status
 - Verify the base href is correctly set to `/SpiceDonor/`
+- Check that the workflow file `.github/workflows/deploy.yml` exists
-- Wait a few minutes for GitHub Pages to update after pushing changes
+- Wait a few minutes for GitHub Pages to update after successful deployment
+- Review workflow logs if deployment fails